-The Global Heritage Alliance (“GHA”) and its sister organization, the Committee for Cultural Policy (“CCP”) are pleased to comment on a proposed renewal of a Memorandum of Understanding (“MOU”) with Colombia.
+The Global Heritage Alliance (“GHA”) and the Committee for Cultural Policy (“CCP”) are pleased to comment on a proposed renewal of a Memorandum of Understanding (“MOU”) with Colombia.

 GHA and CCP believe that recent events, which have seen academics associated with the Archaeological Institute of America (“AIA”), the Antiquities Coalition, and ATHAR project, seek to justify, or even incite mob violence to tear down statues of Columbus, St. Junípero Serra, the Hispanic founder of California missions, and others, exposes the fundamental truth that their advocacy is not really about “conservation,” but rather “control.”
 Under the circumstances, GHA and CCP submit that a new paradigm, one that facilitates lawful trade, and holds archaeologists and State Parties accountable for preservation efforts, should be adopted.